-Read the terms and conditions that apply to the contract before you make the booking.
-This also applies to online bookings.
-Keep a copy in case you need to refer to them later.
-Remember that the terms and conditions have to be fair and reasonable; see the 'Unfair terms in consumer contracts & notices' guide for more information.
+Remember that the terms and conditions must be 'fair and reasonable'; see the 'Unfair terms in consumer contracts & notices' guide for more information.

 If you book online, make sure that you use a website with a secure payment facility.